Two Black Trans Women Were Killed in the U.S. in the Past Week as Trump Revokes Discrimination Protections for Trans People

 Fells and Milton’s deaths come the same week that the Trump administration finalized regulations overturning Obama-era protections for LGBTQ+ people in the health care system.
 The new regulation defines gender as biological sex and would allow insurance companies to deny coverage for transition-related treatments.
 HRC and the American Civil Liberties Union have both said they will sue the administration to block the regulation.
 The regulatory change was announced on Friday, the fourth anniversary of the Pulse nightclub mass shooting, in which 49 people were killed in one of the worst acts of anti-LGBTQ violence in U.S. history.

-There are currently very few federal protections for transgender or gender non-confirming people in the U.S., and the Trump administration has repeatedly pushed back against the little that do exist.
+There are currently very few federal protections for transgender or gender non-conforming people in the U.S., and the Trump administration has repeatedly pushed back against the little that do exist.

 “When does this country live up to what it claims to be?”
 Alvarez tells TIME, explaining that she believes federal protections and adequate resources must be allocated to protect LGBTQ people in the U.S. “How is it the land of the free?”